 Looking for the Best Hotels and Apartments to stay in Lecce?
 Skip here to the end of this article.

-As in every big city, the main square is a a place you definitely have to see.
-It was the first place we headed to and while you are standing on this great and big square you are surrounded with amazing buildings.
+As in every big city, the main square is a place you have to see.
+It was the first place we headed to and while you are standing on this great and big square you are surrounded by amazing buildings.

 Piazza Sant’Oronzo is another main square in Lecce.
-The square is a central spot to either go and enjoy the old city, the shopping streets, head to in my opinion the cutest part of the city and head to the Roman Amphitheater.
-We sat down here in the morning with a cup of coffee at Caffe Cittadino (not that many places actually opened around 8am) to watch the city waking up.
+The square is a central spot to either go and enjoy the old city, and the shopping streets, head to in my opinion the cutest part of the city, and head to the Roman Amphitheater.
+We sat down here in the morning with a cup of coffee at Caffe Cittadino (not that many places are open around 8 am) to watch the city waking up.

-The Roman Amphitheater is a place we were actually near by for many times, and at the last day we only realized we didn’t even see it, even though we discovered most of the city.
+The Roman Amphitheater is a place we were nearby for many times, and only on the last day, we realized we didn’t even see it, even though we discovered most of the city.
 I have to admit, I’m not the biggest fan of places like this, but if you are into history, definitely have a look (and have a quick peek anyways).

 Lecce has several churches that are breathtaking, already from the outside.
-When strolling through the city, chances are big you run into them, but below I listed my 3 favourites.
+When strolling through the city, chances are big you run into them, but below I listed my 3 favorites.